Norwegian University of Science and Technology (NTNU)

 Work Packages will be led by a WP leader.
-Key personnel, in addition to Moser and Gastinger, are:
+Key personnel, in addition to Moser and Foss, are:

-The Scientific Advisory Board (SAB) will advise biannually regarding strategic development, implementation, upgrades and management of the infrastructure.
+The Scientific Advisory Board (SAB) advises biannually regarding strategic development, implementation, upgrades and management of the infrastructure.
 Meetings will rotate between NORBRAIN nodes.
 The SAB consists of 4 of the world’s leading scientists in neuroscience and neuroscience technology, all with considerable experience in research management:

 There will be held annual user meetings to obtain feedback from the broad spectrum of external and internal users.
 User satisfaction surveys will be conducted in addition.